pymupdf/PyMuPDF/docs/font.rst

    .. method:: text_length(text, fontsize=11)

-      Calculate the length of a unicode string.
+      Calculate the length in points of a unicode string.

+      .. note:: There is a functional overlap with :meth:`get_text_length` for Base-14 fonts only.

-      :arg str text: a text string -- UTF-8 encoded.
+      :arg str text: a text string, UTF-8 encoded.

       :arg float fontsize: the fontsize.

       :rtype: float

-      :returns: the length of the string when stored in the PDF.
-Internally :meth:`glyph_advance` is used on a by-character level.
-If the font does not have a character, it will automatically be looked up in a fallback font.
+      :returns: the length of the string in points when stored in the PDF.
+If a character is not contained in the font, it will automatically be looked up in a fallback font.

+         .. note:: This method was originally implemented in Python, based on calling :meth:`Font.glyph_advance`.
+For performance reasons, it has been rewritten in C for v1.18.14.
+To compute the width of a single character, you can now use either of the following without performance penalty:

+            1. ``font.glyph_advance(ord("Ä")) * fontsize``
+            2. ``font.text_length("Ä", fontsize=fontsize)``

+            For multi-character strings, the method offers a huge performance advantage compared to the previous implementation: instead of about 0.5 microseconds for each character, only 12.5 nanoseconds are required for the second and subsequent ones.

+   .. method:: char_lengths(text, fontsize=11)

+      *New in v1.18.14*

+      Sequence of character lengths in points of a unicode string.

+      :arg str text: a text string, UTF-8 encoded.

+      :arg float fontsize: the fontsize.

+      :rtype: tuple

+      :returns: the lengths in points of the characters of a string when stored in the PDF.
+It works like :meth:`Font.text_length` broken down to single characters.
+This is a high speed method, used e.g. in :meth:`TextWriter.fill_textbox`.
+The following is true (allowing rounding errors): ``font.text_length(text) == sum(font.char_lengths(text))``.

+         >>> font = fitz.Font("helv")
+         >>> text = "PyMuPDF"
+         >>> font.text_length(text)
+         50.115999937057495
+         >>> fitz.get_text_length(text, fontname="helv")
+         50.115999937057495
+         >>> sum(font.char_lengths(text))
+         50.115999937057495
+         >>> pprint(font.char_lengths(text))
+         (7.336999952793121,  # P
+         5.5,                 # y
+         9.163000047206879,   # M
+         6.115999937057495,   # u
+         7.336999952793121,   # P
+         7.942000031471252,   # D
+         6.721000015735626)   # F

    .. attribute:: buffer